Language: EN

 The result is 10001111, which is equal to 143 in decimal.

-In fact, as we can see, the operation depends on the digits of the second factor.
+In fact, as we see, the operation depends on the digits of the second factor.

-• If the digit is 0, they become all 0, so there is no need to include them.
+• If the digit is a 0, it will convert to all 0, so there is no need to include it

-• If the digit is 1, it contributes to a sum with a left shift.
+• If the digit is a 1, it contributes a sum with a left shift

-In addition, we can use the commutative property of multiplication to put the number with more 0 as the “second operator”.
-This way, we will have fewer additions to make.
+Additionally, we can use that multiplication is commutative to put “as the second operator” the one with more 0s.
+This way, we will have fewer sums to perform.

-• Rearrange the numbers so that the number with more 0 is the second factor (it will simplify things for you)
+• Rearrange the numbers so that the one with more 0s is the second factor (it will simplify things)

 • Now go through the number from right to left.
 Each 1 contributes a number to the sum, shifted to the left.

-• Now make all the bunch of sums you have to.
+• Now do all the sums you need to.

-Basically, there is not much difficulty.
-The only thing is that if the numbers are long, you will have to do a lot of sums.
-Which is not a problem for a computer, but by hand… well, yes, I’m not going to deny that it’s a bit annoying.
-Tell your teacher not to go overboard, that’s what calculators are for.
+Basically, there isn’t much difficulty.
+The only issue is that if the numbers are long, you will have to do many sums.
+For a computer, this is not a problem, but by hand… well, I won’t deny that it’s a bit of a hassle (tell your teacher not to overdo it, that’s what calculators are for).

-Binary integer division is an operation that calculates the quotient of the integer division between two binary numbers.
-As in decimal division:
+Binary integer division is an operation that calculates the quotient of integer division between two binary numbers (just like in decimal division).

-• Start dividing the most significant bit of the numerator by the divisor and write the result below the numerator.
+• You start by dividing the most significant bit of the numerator by the divisor’s bit and write the result below the numerator.

-• Multiply the divisor by the result and subtract it from the numerator
+• You multiply the divisor by the result and subtract it from the numerator.

-• The process is repeated until all the bits have been divided.
+• The process is repeated until all bits have been divided.

 1101 (dividend) / 101 (divisor)